arijitdasgupta/Dotfiles/README.md

 ```

 Then run,

 ```bash
 sh init-script.sh
 ```

-That should do everything you need.
+That should fetch everything you need.

+## ZSH

+- Add `source ~/.config/zsh/.zshrc` to your `~/.zshrc` file.

 ## Notes

 ### nvim

 My primary configuration; nvim is essentially [kickstart.nvim](git@github.com:nvim-lua/kickstart.nvim.git), with some of my own stuff.
 The rest if loaded via lazy, LSPs are loaded via Mason.
 If you plan to start develoment with these Dotfiles then consider installing toolchains for,

 - Rust
 - Go
 - NodeJS
 - Deno

 # TODO

 - [ ] Figure out debugging in Go, Rust & TypeScript with neovim

 # Development

 - To update to latest submodules: `git submoduile update --remote`.
 - To reload tmux configuration: `tmux source ~/.config/tmux/tmux.conf`